Karting World Championship

 The FIA Karting World Championship, officially known as the Mondokart.com FIA Karting World Championship for sponsorship reasons, is a kart racing competition organised by the CIK-FIA.
 Hosted annually since 1964, it is widely regarded as the most prestigious karting competition in the world.

 Alongside the Karting European Championship, it is one of two major karting competitions sanctioned by the FIA.
 In recent years, the World Championship has been hosted as a single event, where the European Championship is contested across a season.
 The championship is notable for being the only FIA World Championship with a female champion: Italian driver Susanna Raganelli in 1966.
-Max Verstappen (2013, KZ) is the only past World Champion to progress to win the Formula One World Drivers' Championship.
+Two past World Champions have progressed to win the Formula One World Drivers' Championship: Max Verstappen (2013, KZ) and Lando Norris (2014, KF).

 As of 2024, the World Championship is held across three direct-drive and three gearbox classes.
 The primary direct-drive class is OK, and the primary gearbox class is KZ.
-Secondary classes at the World Championship have traditionally been hosted as the Karting World Cup—which was historically a separate event at Suzuka from 1991 to 2000—or International Super Cup.
+Secondary classes or events at the World Championship have traditionally been hosted as the World Cup—which was historically a separate event at Suzuka from 1991 to 2000—or the International Super Cup.